paich64/C64MEGA65/ROADMAP.md

 * NTSC
 * Turbo mode for games such as Zeropaige's Super Mario Bros
-* Support two drives: 8 and 9
+* Support two simulated drives: 8 and 9
 * Offer an SD2IEC compatible IEC device that browses the SD card and that you can for example use to flash the EF1CR cartridge without the need of splitting large CRTs into multiple D64 disks using EasySplit